eclipse-embed-cdt/eclipse-plugins/README.md

-# gnuarmeclipse
+# The GNU ARM Eclipse plug-ins

-A family of Eclipse CDT extensions for GNU ARM development
+These are the Eclipse projects used to build the GNU ARM Eclipse plug-ins.